paulet-art/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 8 - script that sets the permission to the file hello as follows task 9 -  script that sets the mode of the file hello task 9 -  script that sets the mode of the file hello
+task 8 - script that sets the permission to the file hello as follows task 9 -  script that sets the mode of the file hello task 9 -  script that sets the mode of the file hello task 10- script that sets the mode of the file hello the same as olleh’s mode